SpotlightKid/pynsmclient/README.md

 Purpose
 -------

-Python nsmclient is a convenience wrapper around liblo and the NSM-protocol to implement Non Session support easily in your own Python programs.
+*nsmclient* is a Python 3 client library for the [Non Session Management] protocol and a convenience wrapper around a [liblo]-based [OSC] server and client, which makes it easy to support NSM in your Python programs.
 You don't need any OSC knowledge to use this package.